AishwaryaBaluri/AnalyticsByAB/README.md

 ## Portfolio Projects
 In this section, I detail the use of various technologies to solve real-world business cases.
 Each project demonstrates my approach to harnessing data insights for strategic decision-making.

+### Call Center Trends Analysis Dashboard
+- **Goal:** To Create a dynamic Power BI dashboard to track call center trends, focusing on long-term customer and agent behavior trends.
+The dashboard aims to provide transparency and actionable insights for strategic decision-making.

+- **Description:** This Project involve development of a comprehensive Power BI dashboard designed to visualize crucial metrics and performance indicators of a call center's operations.
+The dashboard effectively showcases data on customer satisfaction, calls answered, call resolution efficiency, and agent performance metrics.
+It includes DAX Measures, KPI's, and dynamic Slicers to allow users to interactively filter data according to specific requirements enhancing the dashboard's usability and responsiveness.

+- **Skills:** Calculating Measures (DAX), Defining KPIs, Power BI Dashboard Development, Effective Data Visualization, Generating Insights and Actions, Interactive Reporting, Performance Optimization, User Experience Design

+- **Technology:** Power BI, DAX, Power Query, Excel

+- **Results:** Analysis revealed that out of *5,000 total calls*, *4,054 were answered*, and *946 were unanswered*.
+Of the answered calls, *3,646 were resolved*, highlighting areas for potential improvement in call resolution and response efficiency.
+The average response time was 67.52 seconds.
+The dashboard also provided insights into customer satisfaction by topic and agent performance, identifying key areas for improvement.
+Dynamic filtering features enhanced the utility of the dashboard, facilitating targeted analysis and aiding in strategic decision-making.

 ### Analyzing Top 5 Categories for a Successful IPO
 - **Goal:** To identify and analyze the top five categories with the largest popularity to aid in preparing for a successful IPO.